sycomix/Dreambooth-Stable-Diffusion-Tweaked/README.md

 # Dreambooth on Stable Diffusion (with some customizations)

-If you just installed conda:
+If you just installed conda (or you're running on a fresh VM):

 `% conda init bash`
+`% bash`

+(If your shell isn't bash, substitute the correct shell command.)

 Create the conda environment: